gabrieledarrigo/gably/README.md

 ### Target

-gab.ly is addressed to mid / expert users, capable of browsing Internet and web applications to create some content.
+gab.ly is addressed from mid to expert users, capable of browsing the Internet and using complex web applications to create content and media of various type.
-It targets users that need a url shortner, that are not satisfied by bit.ly, the main competitor, and that have no more options after the
+It targets users that need a url shortner, that are not satisfied by bit.ly (which is the main competitor), and that have no more direct options after the
 Google goo.gl shutdown.
-Gab.ly will be used preferably from desktop devices, due to the fact that is a tool , but can be used on mobile devices too.
+Gab.ly will be used preferably from desktop devices, due to the fact that is a business oriented tool, probably used in desktop position during working time, but it can be used on mobile devices too thanks to the responsiveness of the user interface.

-##### Language
+#### Language

 gab.ly use a simple yet powerful visual languague to organize the information: similar to the well known Google's homepage the application has a single input that can be used to retrieve the short url.

-##### User's motivation
+#### User's motivation

-gab.ly users will be mainly driven by business motivations: the need for a tool to create short url that can be used during daily work where a long url is awkward.
+gab.ly users will be mainly driven by business motivations: the need for a tool to create short url that can be used during daily work where a long url is awkward to use.
 Saying this, it's clear that gab.ly users already knows what they want, and that they are set up to actively search for the contents exposed by the application.
 Here follows the Marcia Bates classification for the information seeking relative to gab.ly: